Tantalus Media: History

-Anaka was first pitched as a jump n' run title for the Game Boy Advance in 2003, while only a document existed featuring loose details.
-In 2005, an animation feature short was made with the help of Act3animation as part of a pilot for television.
+Tantalus began developing Anaka as a jump 'n' run title for the Game Boy Advance in 2003.
+However, unable to find interest from a publisher, Tantalus and Act3animation made an AU$300,000 animated short film to attract investors.
+It ultimately aired on Nickelodeon in 2005.
 In 2006, a touch-only Nintendo DS demo was created.
 Players could control the character indirectly by touching the screen where they wanted them to go.
-It was a mix between a jump n' run and a traditional adventure game.
+It was a mix between a jump 'n' run and a traditional adventure game.